Diterpene

 Diterpenes are a class of terpenes composed of four isoprene units, often with the molecular formula C20H32.
 They are biosynthesized by plants, animals and fungi via the HMG-CoA reductase pathway, with geranylgeranyl pyrophosphate being a primary intermediate.
 Diterpenes form the basis for biologically important compounds such as retinol, retinal, and phytol.
-They are known to be antimicrobial and anti-inflammatory.
+Some diterpenes are antimicrobial and anti-inflammatory.

 Structures

 As with most terpenes a huge number of potential structures exists, which may be broadly divided according to the number of rings present.

 Biosynthesis

 Diterpenes are derived from the addition of one IPP unit to FPP to form geranylgeranyl pyrophosphate (GGPP).
 From GGPP, structural diversity is achieved mainly by two classes of enzymes; the diterpene synthases and cytochromes P450.
 Several diterpenes are produced by plants and cyanobacteria.
 GGPP is also the precursor for the synthesis of the phytane by the action of the enzyme geranylgeranyl reductase.
 This compound is used for the biosynthesis of tocopherols and the phytyl functional group is used in the formation of chlorophyll a, ubiquinones, plastoquinone and phylloquinone.